sherbold/apsa/index.md

 We are seeking short papers with up to 4 pages that describe anti-pattens you frequently see in published papers or during peer review of papers that involve software analytics.
 All submissions must follow the [ACM formatting guidelines](https://www.acm.org/publications/proceedings-template).

 Papers will be evaluated based on the clarity of the description of the anti-patterns, with respect to not only what the anti-patterns are, but also their potential negative consequences.
 Solutions on how to avoid the anti-patterns are not a requirement, but a bonus that can help shape future guidelines.
 Papers must not be about pillorying individuals, but should provide a constructive analysis of the anti-patterns.
+While citing papers as positive or negative examples is in principle allowed, we recommend short examples of the anti-patterns in the submissions instead.

 Papers must be submitted electronically, in PDF format.
 Submissions should be made at the following website: [https://easychair.org/conferences/?conf=apsa2018]( https://easychair.org/conferences/?conf=apsa2018)